jeremycsimon/My_Website/content/project/Internal Projects/Interpersonal Dehumanization/index.md

 slides: ""
 ---

-Status: planning follow-up.
+Status: Planning follow-up.
 Look for my poster at SPSP 2020!

 It's well established that people often see other groups as less human than their own.
-But this has hardly been tested using individual members of other groups.
-Our question is whether group causes of dehumanization carry over to individuals, and whether they interact with other potential sources of dehumanization.
-We've found that simple trait descriptions can make our targets less human, and that this predicts less attribution of pain (above), greater punishment, and more painful medical decision-making.
-However, targets' race has no effect.
+But this has rarely been tested using individual targets.
+Our question is whether dehumanization on the basis of group carries over to individuals, and wwhat happens when there are additional, independent sources of dehumanization.
+We've found that we can make targets seem less human with simple trait descriptions, and that this predicts lesser attribution of pain (above), greater punishment, and more painful medical decision-making.
+However, targets' race has no effect, suggesting that group-based sources of dehumanization may be less salient in some situations.
 We are planning to follow up to learn more about how individual and group sources of dehumanization interact.